Zach Richter

-About
+Biography

-He attended Maryland Institute College of Art (MICA) and received a B.F.A.
+Born 1984, Richter attended Maryland Institute College of Art (MICA) and received a B.F.A.

-From 2009-2014, Richter gained recognition as a Creative Director with Saatchi & Saatchi and Stopp/LA (USA), where he worked closely with adidas, Toyota, Google, Intel, Starbucks and others to help create and launch their global integrated campaigns.
+From 2009 to 2014, Richter gained recognition as a Creative Director with Saatchi & Saatchi and Stopp/LA (USA), where he worked closely with adidas, Toyota, Google, Intel, Starbucks and others to help create and launch their global integrated campaigns.

 In 2013, Richter collaborated with Chris Milk and musician Beck to create the world's first ever 360° live action virtual reality film, "Sound & Vision" which premiered at Sundance Film Festival.

 In 2015, Richter and Milk directed The New York Times virtual reality documentary "Walking New York" about French artist JR (artist).

-In 2017, Richter directed 'Hallelujah,' the world's first Light Field VR music experience, shot with over 550 cameras using Lytro Immerge technology.
+In 2017, Richter directed 'Hallelujah', the world's first Light Field VR music experience, shot with over 550 cameras using Lytro Immerge technology.
 Hallelujah premiered nationally at Tribeca Film Festival and Internationally at Cannes Film Festival.
-In 2017, he was also nominated for an Emmy for an interactive music video he directed for The Chemical Brothers called "Under Neon Lights."
+In 2017, he was also nominated for an Emmy for an interactive music video he directed for The Chemical Brothers called "Under Neon Lights".

 Richter's work has been shown at Sundance, Tribeca, SXSW and Cannes film festivals, and has been honored with the highest awards in creativity and technology at Cannes Lions, The Webby Awards, and Clio Awards.

 Richter is currently the creative director of Within, a virtual reality company founded by Chris Milk and Aaron Koblin.
 Since 2019, he has worked on 'Supernatural,' a first-of-its-kind Virtual Reality fitness experience for the Oculus Quest.
 Supernatural was named one of Time Magazine's "Best Inventions of 2020" and was the winner of Fast Company's "Best App or Game of 2020."